OML-Team/open-metric-learning/README.md

  (we name the individual photo as `instance` or `sample`).
 All of the fashion item ids have their groups like "skirts", "jackets", "shorts" and so on (we name them `categories`).
   Note, we avoid using the term `class` to avoid misunderstanding.
+* `training epoch` - batch samplers which we use for combination-based losses usually have a length equal to
+<number of labels in training dataset> / <numbers of labels in one batch>.
+It means that we don't observe all of
+the available training samples in one epoch (as opposed to vanilla classification), instead, we observe all of the available labels.
 </p>
 </details>